 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- v.
-To regain possession of.
+- transitive verb To regain possession of.

-- v.
-To give back possession to.
+- transitive verb To give back possession to.

 - To possess again; regain possession of.

-- v.
-To possess again.
+- transitive verb To possess again.

-- v.
-To take possession of, for failure of the possessor to make payments owed for purchase of; -- used of real estate subject to mortgage payments and of other objects purchased on a time-payment plan, which may be taken back (repossessed) by the original vendor if the payments are not made on time.
+- transitive verb To take possession of, for failure of the possessor to make payments owed for purchase of; -- used of real estate subject to mortgage payments and of other objects purchased on a time-payment plan, which may be taken back (repossessed) by the original vendor if the payments are not made on time.

-- v. regain possession of something
+- verb regain possession of something

-- v. claim back
+- verb claim back

 Examples